Deep Cover (1992 film): Cast

-Director Bill Duke makes an uncredited appearance in a photograph on a cork board displaying Gallegos' chain of command.
+Director Bill Duke makes an uncredited appearance in a photograph on a cork board displaying Gallegos's chain of command.

 Reception

 Deep Cover was released on April 17, 1992 in 901 theaters, and grossed $3.4 million on its opening weekend.
 It went on to make $16.6 million in North America.

 The majority of critics responded favorably towards Deep Cover.
 Film critic Roger Ebert gave the film three-and-a-half stars out of four and praised the voice-over narration as "poetic and colorful.
 That's part of the process elevating the story from the mundane to the mythic".
 Janet Maslin, in her review for The New York Times, praised the "quietly commanding Larry Fishburne and the wry Jeff Goldblum, who make an interestingly offbeat team".
 In his review for The Chicago Reader, Jonathan Rosenbaum wrote, "What emerges is a powerhouse thriller full of surprises, original touches, and rare political lucidity".
 Rolling Stone magazine's Peter Travers wrote, "Duke (A Rage in Harlem) makes the perks of the drug lifestyle palpably seductive.
 But this time there's something new in the snortscrew-slay formula: a working conscience".

 Entertainment Weekly gave the film a "B−" rating and Owen Gleiberman wrote, "The movie peels away every layer of hope, revealing a red-hot core of nihilistic despair.
 Fishburne, with his hair-trigger line readings and deadly reptilian gaze, conveys the controlled desperation of someone watching his own faith unravel.
 And Goldblum reveals a new dimension of comic rottishness".
 In her review for The Independent, Sheila Johnston wrote: "The disappointment of Night and the City has left some critics lamenting that film noir is dead in the water, but Deep Cover displays many hallmarks of the genre, down to the diffuse paranoia (perhaps the entire operation is a high-level Washington cover-up).
 It was the most unexpected pleasure to arrive here in many a month".
 In its 2021 retrospective, The A.V.
 Clubs Ignatiy Vishnevetsky wrote "As a depiction of crime, law enforcement, and drug dealing, the film is a cartoon; as an exploration of the Man's ulterior motives, it's trenchant and angry.
 Stylistic and attitudinal cues come by way of Miami Vice, anti-heroic Blaxploitation, and the politicized, independent-minded B-films of Samuel Fuller."